School of Chinese Studies

 Originated in China more than four thousand years ago, Go (围棋Wéiqí), like Zither playing, Calligraphy, and Painting, is one of the four supreme artistic genres in Chinese culture.
 It is believed that a strong Go skill is an indication of great wisdom.
 As the oldest game still played in its original form, Go today is popular among men and women internationally at all ages.

-In the first 12 – session course, basic knowledge and rules of Go will be introduced, along with basic techniques and strategies.
-History and development of Go, historical characters will be introduced as well.
-After the course, the students will be able to understand the basic rules, and they will have all the knowledge they need to move into the novice level.
-They will also be able to accomplish a level of 26 kyu and proceed to the higher double digit kyu levels.
-All of the students will be able to start the novice level from 25 kyu to 11 kyu in Go.
+In this 5-lesson session short course, basic knowledge and rules of Go will be introduced, along with basic techniques and strategies.
+In addition to the history and development of Go, historical characters will be introduced.
+After the first 5-sessions, the students will be able to understand the basic rules, and they will have all the knowledge they need to move into the novice level.
+They will also be able to accomplish the beginner level and proceed to the higher double digit kyu levels.

 Have a question?
 Please contact us at: [email protected] or (212)-744-8181, ext.
 110.